Pursuit2703/GroupAccountantRobot/README.md

 1. Add the bot to your Telegram group.
 2. Send the `/start` or `/menu` command in the group.
 3. The bot will display the main menu, from which you can access all its features.
 4. Follow the on-screen wizards to add expenses, settle debts, and manage your group's finances.

+### Note
+ - For the bot to recognize any user, they must first interact with it, either by sending a message or clicking any button.

 ## Contributing